OmarMiniesy/Notes/Security/Web Application Security/DOM Based Vulnerabilities.md

 ```

 > If an attacker can modify the string passed to a redirection API, then this vulnerability can be escalated into a JavaScript injection attack.
-> Basically, we can use `javascript:` and enter javascript code that can be executed into the URL.
+> Basically, we can use `javascript:` and enter JavaScript code that can be executed into the URL.
-> Once the URL is pressed, the javascript code is executed.
+> Once the URL is pressed, the JavaScript code is executed.

 ###### Prevention